johwes/kueue/01-kueue-basics/01-demo-fair-sharing/README.md

 ### Scenario 1: Single Job Lifecycle

-Watch a single job from submission to completion:
+Watch a single job from submission to completion (Note, hit CTRL+C to break the watch and log commands):

 ```bash
 # Submit one job